TELEPHONE and TEXT MESSAGING:

 I also have completed the certificate program in “Essentials of Performing Arts Health–Instrument Music” of the Performing Arts Medicine Association (PAMA) and the American College of Sports Medicine (ACSM).
 In addition I am a certified yoga instructor, endeavoring to incorporate some of those principles into my teaching and performing.

 I am an experienced violin and viola performer and teacher available to teach meaningful lessons to students of all ages—young children, teens and adults alike—in the Seattle area.
-I can come to the student’s home or teach remotely via a video connection.
+I teach from a home-based studio in the conveniently located Ballard neighborhood.

 One expertise (of many) is successfully preparing young students for auditions and competitions, including for college and conservatory admissions.
 In 2022 one of my private high school viola students won first place in the Washington State Solo and Ensemble Contest sponsored by the Washington Music Educators Association and the Washington Interscholastic Activities Association.